-- a) Riparian buffers on retained public land along anadromous and high value resident fish streams and waters: 100-150 feet along each side of the anadromous stream or water, consistent with FRPA requirements under AS 41.17.118.
-(Widths greater than this amount, up to 300 feet, may be authorized if, after consultation with ADF&G, it is determined that larger widths are necessary to protect fisheries, wildlife, or habitat). - b) Buffers on other freshwater waterbodies on retained public land: 50 feet along each side of the stream or 50 feet along the shoreline of lakes. - c) Protection easements used in areas of important environmental features: 50 feet on each side of important environmental features, such as high value wetlands.
-Distances greater than 50 feet (up to 100 feet) may be appropriate if the feature being protected is considered to be especially sensitive to disturbance and is considered a particularly high value resource; such features might include lacustrine and riverine wetlands, springs, salt licks, or geologic hazards requiring additional distance separation for public safety.
-Consult ADF&G if there is a question as to whether a width greater than 50 feet should be considered. - d) Public access easements, including 'to and along' easements required under AS 38.05.127, or utility easements adjacent to tidelands, lakes, and streams: 50 feet. - e) Building setbacks: 100 feet adjacent to anadromous waterbodies and 75 feet adjacent to all other waterbodies.
+- a) Riparian buffers on retained 11 public land along anadromous and high value resident fish streams and waters: 150 feet along each side of the anadromous waterbody or high value resident fish stream.
+(Widths greater than this amount, up to 300 feet, may be authorized if, after consultation with ADF&G, it is determined that larger widths are necessary to protect fisheries, wildlife, or habitat.) - b) Buffers on other freshwater waterbodies on retained public land: 50 feet along each side of the stream or 50 feet along the shoreline of lakes. - c) Easements 12 used in areas of sensitive environmental features: 50 feet on each side of important environmental features, such as high value wetlands.
+Distances greater than 50' (up to 100') may be appropriate if the feature being protected is considered to be especially sensitive to disturbance and is considered a particularly high value resource; such features might include lacustrine and riverine wetlands, springs, salt licks, or geologic hazards requiring additional distance separation for public safety.
+Consult ADF&G if there is a question as to whether a width greater than 50' should be considered. - d) Public access easements, including 'to and along' easements required under AS 38.05.127, or utility easements adjacent to tidelands, lakes, and streams: 50 feet.
+13 - e) Building setbacks: 150 feet adjacent to anadromous and high value waterbodies and 75 feet adjacent to all other waterbodies.
 The use of a building setback is usually not required if a 'riparian buffer' is being imposed in an authorization.
-Riparian
+Riparian buffers preclude principal and most accessory structures within the riparian area; only water dependent uses are authorized in these areas.
+For more detail see riparian buffer in Table 2-1.
+If structures are built within the setback, construction should seek to minimize impacts to water quality and habitat. - I. Application Requirements for Easements and Buffers Along Waterbodies and Related Environmental Features.
+Table 2-1 specifies widths and other requirements for easements, buffers and public access in order to ensure consistency between authorizations along waterbodies and related environmental features.
+The table captures the information provided in Management Guideline H but also provides guidance on when these requirements are to be applied as well as aspects related to types of uses that may be appropriate.

-&lt;sup>5 In those instances where state land adjacent to an anadromous waterbody is not to be retained by the state, a non-development easement or buffer should be applied.
+11 In those instances where state land adjacent to an anadromous stream is not to be retained by the state, a non-development easement or buffer should be applied.
 Uses within these easements shall be as noted in the following table or as specified in regulation.

-&lt;sup>6 These areas are sometimes referred to as 'protection areas' in management unit descriptions in Chapter 3.
+These areas are sometimes referred to as 'protection areas' in management unit descriptions in Chapter 3.

-&lt;sup>7 Other types of utility easements may be less than this width, depending on the purposes of the easement.
+Other types of utility easements may be less than this width, depending on the purposes of the easement.